-In addition to the Bachelor of Arts Degree in Liberal Studies with an Emphasis in Philosophy and Religion, the Department of Liberal Studies also offers traditional and non-traditional students an Associates of Arts Degree in Religious Studies.
+The Humanities Division also offer traditional and non-traditional students an Associates of Arts Degree in Religious Studies.

 The Religious Studies Program at Tougaloo College is an interdisciplinary, intercultural, and global program designed for all students, regardless of their personal religious stance, which aims to introduce the student to the methods and procedures appropriate for study in the academic field of religious studies and to help the student relate their academic work to career preparation.
 The academic investigation of religion is a vital component of a liberal arts education by providing students with an opportunity to explore the significance of human existence in its relation to the sacred, alerting them to the importance of religious beliefs and practices in political, social, aesthetic, and economic arenas.
 The program seeks to help the student understand and appreciate the influence and roles of religion in human culture as an expression of meanings and values in the context of what is perceived as Ultimate.